 Funds - This is the secondary building block in Kindful.
 Funds have a one-to-many relationship with your Campaigns, meaning many campaigns can funnel into a single Fund.
 The Fund is the broader category that your campaigns will fall into.
 For example, you may have five fundraising events that each have their own campaign.
 These five campaigns could all be tied to an ‘Events’ Fund.
 Funds are admin-facing only and are a broader piece to categorize transactions.

-5. Sign Up for our Getting Started Webinar - You do not need to complete the Getting Started Webinar prior to your Kick-Off call, but make sure to get signed up for one as soon as you can.
-We offer them Tuesdays, Wednesdays and Thursdays.
-Register for a webinar here.
+5. Watch our Getting Started Webinar - You do not need to complete the Getting Started Webinar prior to your Kick-Off call, but make sure to watch it here.

 Part 1 To-Dos